efeuentertainment/vigicad/README.md

 ![Standard Minus](images/Minus%20render-2.png)

 - If you'd like to build a robot for Botkins, contact us and we'll send you the Onboarding Process.
-- Let us know about any broken links or deficiencies (e.g. unclear or missing steps).
 - The maker can choose the 3D printed parts color.
 - Building your first robot may take about 10 hours, maybe more.
 After some practice, building may take about 3h per robot.
 - Some parts from aliexpress may take 5 weeks to arrive. currently (2025) setting payment method to paypal will fail with "Sorry, some items are not available", credit card works.
 Disable [E-Mail order updates](https://www.aliexpress.com/p/edm-setting/index.html) before checking out, else you'll get 3-5 E-Mails per item.